 Many people don’t think of new doors as energy savers, but they can be.
 Doors have R ratings too, just look for the sticker with energy performance ratings to narrow your choice.
 Keep in mind that glass is one of the worst culprits in heat loss.
 A door without windows will generally give you less heat loss than the beautiful windowed model with sidelights.

-Last but not least, if you’re not sure where to start, contact your heat provider.
-Many offer a free or low-cost energy audit service, and will inspect your home for heating leaks and prioritize your needs.
+Last but not least, if you’re not sure where to start, contact your heating provider.
+Many offer a free or low-cost energy audit service and will inspect your home for heating leaks and prioritize your needs.
 That way you’ll have an idea of where to start in your quest for a lower heating bill this winter.

 When you’re ready to start one or more of these upgrades, remember to save your receipts.
 Many energy-saving projects qualify for a tax credit on your federal income tax return, so you can enjoy a little more money in your pocket when winter is finally over.